e-kolpakov/e-kolpakov.github.io/_drafts/DRAFT-house-of-tests-part1.md

 One caveat is that handling different behaviors (e.g. normal output vs. exception) still better be done via adding more test methods.
-While sometimes it might make sense to have one data-driven test that covers entire range of behaviors of code under test, this usually can only be done via loops or conditional inside the test body - and having logic in the test body is usually discouraged.
-If you weren't _yet_ bit by the complex logic in the tests - just trust me, I've been there and myself guilty of that crime.
+While sometimes it might make sense to have one data-driven test that covers entire range of behaviors of code under test, this usually can only be done via loops or conditionals inside the test body - and having logic in the test body is usually discouraged.
+If you weren't _yet_ bitten by the complex logic in the tests - just trust me, it always happens sooner or later - I'm myself myself guilty of that "crime" and have done my "sentence" already :smile:.

 One thing to emphasize - there's a significant difference between data-driven test and "classical" test method that does multiple assertions passing different inputs to the code under test.
 The difference is that "classical" code will